vruusmann/openscoring.io/_posts/2020-03-08-sklearn_date_datetime_pmml.md

 keywords: scikit-learn sklearn2pmml feature-domain data-temporal
 ---

-Scikit-Learn algorithms operate on numerical data.
+Scikit-Learn operates on numerical data.
 If the dataset contains complex features, then they need to be explicitly encoded and/or transformed from their native high-level representation to a suitable low-level representation.
 For example, a string column must be expanded into a list of binary indicator features using `LabelBinarizer` or `OneHotEncoder` transformers.